FC Dunav Ruse

-FC Dunav (Дунав, officially named "Дунав от Русе") is a Bulgarian professional football club based in Ruse, which currently competes in the Second League, the second tier of the Bulgarian football league system.
+FC Dunav (Дунав, officially named "Дунав от Русе") is a Bulgarian professional football club based in Ruse, which will compete in the First League, the first tier of the Bulgarian football league system, following promotion in 2026.

 Part of a larger sports branch, Dunav were established on February 16, 1949, as a merger of two local football clubs in the city, Dinamo and Rusenets.
 Nicknamed The Dragons (Драконите), Dunav's home colours are sky blue and white.
 Named after the Danube River, on the banks of which the city of Ruse is situated, the club plays its home matches at the local Gradski stadion, which has a seating capacity of 13,000 spectators.

 Among the club's most notable achievements are a final in the Bulgarian championship in 1937, a First League fourth place in 1975, 1989 and 2017, and four domestic cup finals in 1938, 1939, 1941 and 1962 respectively.
 The club's most recent top flight participation has been during the 2019–20 season.

 History

 Domestic

 Over the course of its history, the club carried a variety of different names such as Sava, Napredak, Levski, Varush, Angel Kanchev, Rakovski, Rusenets, Dinamo, Spartak, DNA, Torpedo and Partizanin.
-Dunav played in the A Group over a number of seasons between 1937 and 1940, 1951, 1956, 1958–67, 1968–73, 1974–77, 1984–86, 1988–91 and 1996–98, before being relegated again.
+Dunav played in the A Group over a number of seasons between 1937 and 1940, 1951, 1956, 1958–67, 1968–73, 1974–77, 1984–86, and 1988–91 before being relegated again.

 Dunav playing against Serie A club Roma at the Municipal Stadium in 1975.

 Following years of several movements between lower divisions, a decent squad, established by playing manager Engibar Engibarov at the time, eventually won the Cup of Bulgarian Amateur Football League in 2003–04 and for the next season they finally gained promotion to the B PFG after a long-term absence in the amateur divisions.
 It was to be their first appearance in professional football since the club was relegated from the A Group in 1991.

 From January 5, 2006, until October 2 of the same year, Dunav were managed by Ferario Spasov.
 He acquired some well-known footballers and loaned talented players from Litex Lovech in an unsuccessful attempt to reach the first division again.

 The 2009–10 season in the B Group was very narrow for the club as the dream of reaching the A Group almost became a reality.
 Dunav finished the first half of the season in first place, leaving behind the teams of Kaliakra Kavarna and Nesebar.
 The second half of the season started very well and the team was in a row with a couple of very significant wins, but they won only one game in their last 7 matches and eventually failed to gain promotion to the top flight.